Mayflower: Legacy

-The American national holiday, Thanksgiving, originated from the first Thanksgiving feast held by the Pilgrims in 1621, a prayer event and dinner to mark the first harvest of the Mayflower settlers.
+The American national holiday of Thanksgiving originated from the first Thanksgiving feast held by the Pilgrims in 1621, a prayer event and dinner to mark the first harvest of the Mayflower settlers.

-The 300th Anniversary of Mayflowers Landing was commemorated in 1920 and early 1921 by celebrations throughout the United States and by countries in Europe.
-Delegations from England, Holland and Canada met in New York.
-The mayor of New York, John Francis Hylan, in his speech, said that the principles of the Pilgrim's Mayflower Compact were precursors to the United States Declaration of Independence.
-While American historian George Bancroft called it "the birth of constitutional liberty."
-Governor Calvin Coolidge similarly credited the forming of the Compact as an event of the greatest importance in American history:
+The 300th anniversary of Mayflowers landing was commemorated in 1920 and early 1921 by celebrations throughout the United States and Europe, with delegations from England, Holland and Canada meeting in New York.
+The city's mayor John Francis Hylan delivered a speech in which he asserted that the principles of the Pilgrims' Mayflower Compact were precursors to the United States Declaration of Independence.
+Massachusetts governor Calvin Coolidge commemorated the compact as an event of great importance in American history:

 It was the foundation of liberty based on law and order, and that tradition has been steadily upheld.
 They drew up a form of government which has been designated as the first real constitution of modern times.
 It was democratic, an acknowledgment of liberty under law and order and the giving to each person the right to participate in the government, while they promised to be obedient to the laws....[A]ny form of government is better than anarchy, and any attempt to tear down government is an attempt to wreck civilization.